 - Asotin County Youth Commission - Sponsored by Asotin County Commissioners, Clarkston School District, and WSU Asotin County Extension

 - Bellevue’s Youth Link Board - Advises the Bellevue City Council and City Manager on youth matters and programs and is authorized by the City to award funding for community youth projects.
-The Board is comprised of 6 youths and 6 adults appointed by the City Manager
+The Board is comprised of six youths and six adults appointed by the City Manager

 - Cheney Youth Commission - Created to serve in an advisory capacity to the mayor and the city council.
 The principal functions of the youth commission shall be to prepare a comprehensive plan for anticipating and influencing the desires of the youth of the community, and to make its recommendations thereon to the city council.